christopheraue/m-ruby-concurrently/guides/Overview.md

 The first two evaluate the concurrent proc immediately in the foreground:

-* [Concurrently::Proc#call][] blocks the (root or proc) evaluation it has been called from until its own evaluation is concluded.
+* [Concurrently::Proc#call][] blocks the evaluation it has been called from until its own evaluation is concluded.
 Then it returns the result.
 This behaves just like `Proc#call`.
-* [Concurrently::Proc#call_nonblock][] will not block the (root or proc) evaluation it has been called from if it needs to wait.
-Instead, it immediately returns its [evaluation][Concurrently::Proc::Evaluation].
+* [Concurrently::Proc#call_nonblock][] will not block the evaluation it has been called from if it needs to wait.
+Instead, it immediately returns its own [evaluation][Concurrently::Proc::Evaluation].
 If it can be evaluated without waiting it returns the result.

 The other two schedule the concurrent proc to be run in the background.
 The evaluation is not started right away but is deferred until the the next